 Who is your best employee?

-Let’s work backwards, shall we?
+Let’s work backwards.
 If you want to hire the best, first compile a list of what has, in the past, made for an outstanding employee in your industry.

 Here’s the key: don’t picture your star employee as they are today; instead, think of them as they were the day you hired them.
-How as their subject matter expertise?
+How advanced was their subject matter expertise?
 Their technical skills?
 Their ability to lead?

 In our experience, the differentiator usually comes down to character, motivation, and charisma.
 Without a doubt, a top performer needs the requisite skills in order to do their job; but these technical skills are not what will ultimately set them apart from the rest of your workforce.